-Grants management software can also help here by allowing you to track KPIs in pre-set data views or dashboards, then easily export those when it's time to send final reporting to those providing oversight.
+Grants management software can also help here by allowing you to track grant metrics in pre-set data views or dashboards, then easily export those when it's time to send final reporting to those providing oversight.

 While all our panelists agreed that they wanted their applications to be simple and easy to complete for the sake of their applicants, they also saw this as an opportunity to better understand their constituents and the real issues they are facing.